 20-year startup veteran.
+Currently Chief Marketing Officer for Bosch-backed kitchen startup Chefling.
 Been through three acquisitions.
-Former CEO of Y Combinator-backed Earbits. $1.7M raised from Y Combinator, Charles River Ventures and 30+ angels.
-Acq.
-2015.
-Strategic partnerships, marketing, seed stage fundraising.
-I've built a startup from nothing as well as taken over a company and grown it from $19M to $48M in two years.
+Former founding CEO of Y Combinator-backed Earbits. $1.7M raised from Y Combinator, Charles River Ventures and 30+ angels.
+Grew the company to 15,000 artists and 500,000 mobile app downloads before our acquisition in 2015.
+I can add value around strategic partnerships, marketing, seed stage fundraising, product optimization and not killing your startup.
+I've built a startup from concept to acquisition, as well as taken over a company and grown it from $19M to $48M in two years.

 The best and only real tool for defining a customer avatar is speaking to actual customers in one on one interviews.
 There are so many ways to interpret data and misreading what it means that using any tool without speaking to customers can lead you in the wrong direction.
 Imagine that FB insights tells you that your audience is mostly single.
 Why are they single?
 Are they single and looking or are they happily single?
 This kind of information is not available in FB or any 3rd party platform.